bernie-skipole/indipydriver/docs/source/usage/indipyclient.rst

 indipyclient
 ============

-If indipydriver is installed from Pypi, the package indipyclient will also be automatically installed.
+The associated package indipyclient can be installed from Pypi.

+https://pypi.org/project/indipyclient

 This is a terminal client which communicates to an INDI service, and can be used to view and control your instruments.
-It can also be installed separately from the indipydriver package and is available at:

-https://pypi.org/project/indipyclient

 The client can be run with